Updated: Jan 17

-Driving is the best way to get to Park City.
-Park in a lot off Main St. or along the road leading up to it.
-Be conscious of neighborhood signs.
-Parking lots near Main St. cost $40.
-Once you're in Park City, there are free shuttles busses that drive from venue to venue, and a free trolley that loops Main St. The Egyptian Theatre & Treasure Mountain Inn are at the top, the Acura Lounge, High West Distillery, and ASCAP Music Cafe and at the bottom.
-Utah's public transportation UTA Route 902 offers a bus from SLC - PC on the hour between 5am-8am and night buses one the hour from PC - SLC 2:40pm - 7pm. $5-10.
+When you're in Park City, there are free shuttles busses that shuttle people from venue to venue.
+There's also a free trolley that loops Main St. Utah's public transportation UTA Route 902 has a bus from SLC - PC on the hour between 5am-8am and night buses one the hour from PC - SLC 2:40pm - 7pm. $5-10.

-If you come to Park City, you have to ski or snowboard!
-There's no greater feeling than riding down a mountain on whipped cream snow.
-Utah is known for the greatest snow on Earth and it's true.
-Come at the right time, and it's heaven.
+There's no greater feeling than riding down a mountain.
+It's heaven.
+Utah is known for "the greatest snow on earth" and if you come here, you ought to take life to the highest heights!
+I know people who can guide you.
+You can buy a pass through Ski Utah.
 Park City has a lift right off Main St. that will take you straight to the slopes!

 I think for now that's all you need to know about Sundance.
 If you plan on going, holla at your girl.
 I'll be up there double masked and down to ski.
 If you found this article helpful, like/share it, and follow @ValDouroux on Instagram and YouTube.